 Supplementary Pro Forma Information-The unaudited pro forma information has been derived from our historical consolidated financial statements and has been prepared to give effect to the acquisitions, assuming that the acquisitions of CMQR and Jefferson Terminal occurred on January 1, 2013.
-The unaudited pro forma pre-tax net income (loss) for the years ended December 31, 2014 and 2013 has been adjusted to reflect the additional depreciation and amortization that would have resulted from changes in the estimated fair value of assets and liabilities.
+The unaudited pro forma pre-tax net income (loss) for the year ended December 31, 2014 has been adjusted to reflect the additional depreciation and amortization that would have resulted from changes in the estimated fair value of assets and liabilities.

-ear Ended mber 31, 2014 De Year Ended ecember 31, 2013
+Year End led December 31, 2014

 Pro Forma-CMQR

-Revenues \$ 63,528 \$ 46,100
+Revenues \$ 63,528

-Pre-tax net income (loss) 1,497 (20,830)
+Pre-tax net income 1,497

 Pro Forma-Jefferson Terminal

-Revenues \$ 60,577 \$ 19,530
+Revenues \$ 60,577

-Pre-tax net loss (46,906) (1,543)
+Pre-tax net loss (46,906)